mjordan/islandora_workbench/README.md

 * Whether your CSV column headers correspond to existing Drupal field machine names.
 * Whether all Drupal fields that are configured to be required are present in the CSV file.
 * Whether the files named in the CSV file are present (but this check is skipped if `allow_missing_files: True` is present in your config file for "create" tasks).
+* If the `langcode` field is present in your CSV, whether values in it are valid Drupal language codes.
+* Whether values in the `title` field exceed Drupal's maximum length for titles of 255 characters.
 * Whether each row contains the same number of columns as there are column headers.

 ## Creating nodes from the sample data